foxlily95/All-About-God/README.md

         Projects
         </h3>
         <img src="Screenshot 2024-10-04 142040.png" width="" height="" alt="Donations">
-        <p>Through the initiatives of Jim Cancio and collaborate effort with the Chicago Filipino House Church, with their generous heart
+        <p>Through the initiatives of Jim Cancio and collaborate effort with the Chicago Filipino House Church under the International Churches of Christ in
-         and kindness, boxes of donations will be given to ICOC Angeles City and ICOC Laguna.
-As it is written in the Bible - <h4>2 Corinthians 9:7 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.</h4>
+        Chicago, with their generous heart and kindness, boxes of donations will be given to ICOC Angeles City and ICOC Laguna.
+As it is written in the Bible -
+        <h4>2 Corinthians 9:7 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.</h4>
         Thank you so much to all the people who without a hesitant donated these items to give joy and happiness to the recipients.. for God's glory</p>
    </div>